ml4ai/tomcat-planrec/README.md

 To see what options are available including how to run the planner with different domain and problem definitions and score functions.
 Score functions must be predefined in domains/score\_functions.h.

+## Running the MCTS HTN Plan Recognizer
+After building, you can run:

+    ./apps/planners/MCTS_planrec -g

+This will run the planner on default settings.
+The `-g` flag has the plan recognizer generate a png file containing a visual of the inferred plan structure.
+By default the file name will be `__<problem_head>__.png`.

+The default domain and problem definitions are at domains/transport\_domain.hddl and domains/transport\_problem.hddl.
+The default score function is "delivery\_one" defined in domains/score\_functions.h.
+The default observation set is "delivery\_sample" with a sample size of 2 (i.e., the first two actions).

+Run with the help flag,

+    ./apps/planners/MCTS_planrec -h

+To see what options are available including how to run the plan recognizer with different domain and problem definitions and score functions.
+Score functions must be predefined in domains/score\_functions.h.
+The script domains/pr\_samples.h provides a convenient way to provide artificial observation sets.

 # Acknowledgments